jvpoulos/diabetes_pred/README.md

 	- Hyperparameter optimization for static transfomer models using Ray Tune.

 - `tune_temporal.py` [temporal analyses]
-	- Hyperparameter optimization for static transfomer models using Ray Tune.
+	- Hyperparameter optimization for temporal transfomer models using Ray Tune.

 - `hp_sweep.py` [temporal analyses]
 	- Perform hyperparameter tuning for the temporal analyses by loading the dataset, creating the model, and training it.